 On May 16, 2007, Douglas PUD submitted a Proposed Study Plan (PSP) Document.
-The PSP Document consists of the Applicant's Proposed Study Plans, Responses to Stakeholder Study Requests and a schedule for conducting the Study Plan Meeting.
-The ILP-required Study Plan Meeting was conducted on June 14, 2007.
+The PSP Document consisted of Douglas PUD's Proposed Study Plans, Responses to Stakeholder Study Requests and a schedule for conducting the Study Plan Meeting.
+The Study Plan Meeting was conducted on June 14, 2007.
 The purpose of the Study Plan Meeting was to provide stakeholders with an opportunity to review and comment on Douglas PUD's PSP Document, to answer questions related to stakeholder study requests and to attempt to resolve any outstanding issues with respect to the PSP Document.

 On September 14, 2007, Douglas PUD submitted a Revised Study Plan (RSP) Document.
-The RSP Document consists of a summary of each of Douglas PUD's revised study plans and a response to stakeholder PSP Document comments.
+The RSP Document consisted of a summary of each of Douglas PUD's revised study plans and a response to stakeholder comments on the PSP Document.